 Minimum flows are limits for flowing water bodies established by the District Governing Board to help prevent significant harm to the water resources or ecology of an area that may be caused by water withdrawals.

-Minimum flows were established for the Lower Peace River in DeSoto and Charlotte counties in 2010.
-An initial reevaluation of the minimum flows was completed in 2015 and it identified ongoing and proposed data collection efforts intended to support a more comprehensive reevaluation.
+The District has previously established minimum flows for the Lower Peace River in DeSoto and Charlotte counties in 2010.
+Minimum flows were not established for Lower Shell Creek at that time.
+An initial reevaluation of the minimum flows for Lower Peace River was completed in 2015 and it identified ongoing and proposed data collection efforts intended to support a more comprehensive reevaluation.

 The original 2010 minimum flows report, 2015 reevaluation report for the Lower Peace River, and the current draft report on the recommended minimum flows for the Lower Peace River and Lower Shell Creek are available on the District’s Minimum Flows and Levels Documents and Reports page.